I always wanted to visit Uzbekistan

 The hunt for Soviet Mosaic

 As I mentioned in previous blogs, no trip is complete without trying the local burger.
-The quality of meat in Central Asia is very high so I was excited to try my 2nd burger in this trip (first one was in Kazakhstan, you can read about it here).
-I would say, the burger experience I had in Tashkent was excellent; it was a build your own burger style in a place called Cafe Loft.
+The quality of meat in Central Asia is very high so I was excited to try my 2nd burger on this trip (the first one was in Kazakhstan, you can read about it here).
+I would say, the burger experience I had in Tashkent was excellent; it was a build-your-own burger style in a place called Cafe Loft.
 It was served with vegetables on the side.
 It was outstanding but I wasn’t super hungry so I ordered the small one.
 Honestly, wish I ordered the large one!

-Tashkent is a vibrant city, the largest city in Central Asia today and the 4th largest city in the USSR during the Soviet time after Moscow, Leningrad (today St. Petersburg) and Kiev.
-It’s an interesting city to visit especially if you’re passionate about Central Asia and the former Soviet Union history and culture.
-However, if there’s something I would like to change in this trip, that would be reducing the time I spent in Tashkent and to spend more time in ancient cities across the silk road such as Samarkand, Bukhara, and Khiva.
+Tashkent is a vibrant city, the largest city in Central Asia today and the 4th largest city in the USSR during the Soviet time after Moscow, Leningrad (today St. Petersburg) and Kyiv.
+It’s an interesting city to visit especially if you’re passionate about Central Asia and the former Soviet Union’s history and culture.
+However, if there’s something I would like to change in this trip, that would be reducing the time I spent in Tashkent and spending more time in ancient cities across the silk road such as Samarkand, Bukhara, and Khiva.
 Tashkent is interesting with its bazaars, metro stations, and food maybe but as my Airbnb landlord said, “it’s just a capital”.